rblalock/handbook/1-onboarding.md

 Also, you may feel inclined to share the news of Pinpoint via social media and we'd love you to do that!
 We do not have any policies or rules around social media use, by the way - use good judgment and feel free to ask anyone on the team about posting content pre-tweet/pre-status-update if you'd like.

-There are a few social networks that we're part of that we'd love for you to follow and even add publicly to your accounts:
+There are a few social networks that we're part of that we'd love for you to **follow** and even **add them** to your profiles!
+There is, of course, no pressure to do so.

 1. Twitter: [@WhatIsPinpoint](http://twitter.com/whatispinpoint)
 2. Facebook: [Pinpt](https://www.facebook.com/pinptco/)